 New York Workers’ Compensation Insurance Providers

 A New York small business owner can purchase workers’ compensation insurance through private carriers, the state insurance fund, join a self-insured group.
-When shopping for workers’ compensation providers, consider the strength of the company and their rates for your specific business industry.
+When shopping for workers’ compensation providers, consider the financial strength of the company and its rates for your specific industry and profession.
 Insurance provider rates reflect the industries they prefer to insure.